Arthur Irawan: PSS Sleman

 Insisting to stay in top-flight football in Indonesia, Irawan moved to PSS Sleman that won promotion from Liga 2 together with Badak Lampung in 2018 but, unlike the latter, managed to finish in the middle of the table in its inaugural Liga 1 season in 2019.

 He made his league debut in a 2–1 away loss against PSM Makassar on 1 March 2020.
 Finally finding a place where he can shine, Irawan played in all of the club's three matches in the 2020 Liga 1 season that abruptly stopped due to the COVID-19 pandemic.

 2021–22 season

 On 27 August 2021, 2021–22 Liga 1 officially started, he started his first career in this season by made his debut in a 1–1 draw against Persija Jakarta on 5 September 2021.

 Persik Kediri

-On 23 November 2021, Irawan signed for Persik.
+On 23 November 2021, Irawan signed for Persik Kediri.
 He was signed for the remainder of the 2021-22 Liga 1 season.
+Irawan is also the founder of the start-up game development company PT Astar Asia Global, which is the majority shareholder of Persik Kediri.

 Irawan made his league debut on 8 January 2022 in a match against Borneo at the Kapten I Wayan Dipta Stadium, Gianyar.
+On 25 July, he captained his team for the first time, in a league match against Persita Tangerang.

+On 30 March 2023, Irawan scored his first goal for the club, scoring in a 1–3 away win over Dewa United at the Indomilk Arena.

 International career

 Irawan was first called to play for Indonesia for the preparation of the AFF Suzuki Cup 2012, which was held in Malaysia.
-He played against Timor Leste national football team at Gelora Bung Karno Stadium which ended with 1-0 win for Indonesia.
+He played against the Timor Leste national football team at Gelora Bung Karno Stadium which ended with 1–0 win for Indonesia.